bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * A user should not be pinged by their own posts within other slices
 * Posts by all slices of a given user should be attributed to the same user account and should be mostly indistinguishable on the interface for others
 * Following a feed should follow all sibling slices at the same time
+* Each slice should be signed with independent keys
 * A user may aggregate and sign posts from all of their slices again to their main slice
 * A user should be #mirroring the whole set together
+* A user on various sides of bridging could declare interlinking of their own accounts via forming rel=me meshes (or at least a directed cycle)
+* In case of #forums , the forum feed itself could be sliced to allow multiple admins
 * See #high_availability_bots #backup_accounts

+### Account successor

+* The main in #account_slicing should specify a timeout for each account slice after which they may take over in case of inactivity
+* Should be at least 1 month, spaced apart, specified with a continuously updated timestamp (`# slice = 2021-01-02 http://example`)
+* Intended to support replacement of person, not just of infrastructure as in case of #backup_accounts

 ### Alternate feed links